datamapper/dm-dev/README.md

     thor dm:spec -i dm-aggregates -R 1.8.7 1.9.2 -a sqlite -- spec/isolated

 This would only run specs located in the `spec/isolated` folder.
-As always, you can pass the `-v` switch to see what command get executes.
+As always, you can pass the `-v` switch to see the command that gets executed.

 ## Using private github clone URLs